 - there is a strong global demand for Australia’s resources, energy and agriculture

 - surveys now rank Australia’s fintech industry sixth in the world – and second in the Asia-Pacific region.

 - Australia is now a magnet for tech investment in critical areas, including finance, regulation, medicine and education.

 While the benefits to individual businesses may be clear, exports are also critical to Australia’s economy.
 They facilitate international trade and drive economic wealth by creating employment, production and revenue opportunities.

-Australia has a network of 15 free trade agreements with countries across the globe and this gives Australian businesses preferential access to markets across Asia, as well as North and South America.
-The country is also in negotiations for free trade agreements with the United Kingdom, European Union and India.
+In 2023, Australia is expected to become the world’s 12th-largest economy.
+With a network of 16 free trade agreements with countries across the globe, Australian businesses have preferential access to markets across Asia, as well as North and South America.

 How businesses choose where to export